From Digital File to Physical Prop: The 3D Printing Workflow for Cosplay

 Step 2: Slicing for Success (Pre-Print Preparation)

-* Supports: Essential for printing overhangs and bridges.
-Choose tree supports in PrusaSlicer or Cura for easier removal and less surface scarring.
+* Supports: Tree supports in PrusaSlicer or Cura are easier to remove than standard grid supports and leave less surface scarring.

 Example Slicer Profile (PLA for a detailed prop):